rubenhortas/rubenhortas.github.io/_posts/2023-07-05-htb-getting-started-walkthrough.md

 ## /data/users/admin.xml

-if we browse to the `/data/users` directory (`http://gettingstarted.htb/data/users`) we will find an `admin.xml` file with the admin account information:
+If we browse to the `/data/users` directory (`http://gettingstarted.htb/data/users`) we will find an `admin.xml` file with the admin account information:

 ```xml
 <item>